Special Educational Needs and / or Disability (SEND) and Inclusion at Grimes Dyke

 How will the school help my child on transfer to the next phase of their education?

 Some children can find change, moving classrooms and getting to know new teachers quite unsettling.
-To prepare our children for this, all pupils in all year groups participate in “Transition weeks” starting in the second week of July in the Summer Term.
+To prepare our children for this, all pupils in all year groups participate in transition activities starting towards the end of the Summer Term.
 During these weeks, all pupils go to their new class teacher and other support staff and take part in lessons in their new classroom.
 Alongside this, teaching staff meet to discuss the pupils’ progress, attainment and other information.
 Usually, parents of pupils with additional needs are invited to meet the new support staff.

 Transition to high school can be a very stressful time and planning is very important for pupils with SEN. Usually this includes the SENCO meets with specific staff from high school to ensure a smooth transition, planned programme of visits.